pfheatwole/thesis/meta/discussion.rst

   estimates of places they've been (estimation), but also of places they haven't been yet (prediction).

-* Note to self: this paper is strictly focused on estimating wind field structure from flight data.
-Any discussion of extracting patterns from sets of flights must be relegated to the "Future Work" chapter.

 * You can only predict what you can detect.

-  You can only discover "recurring structure" involving structure you're capable of detecting that structure in the first place.
+You can only discover "recurring structure" if you're capable of detecting that structure in the first place.

 * You can only condition predictions on structure you can detect (applies both to detecting structure from data and in-flight)